lishangqiu/MinecraftUnity/README.md

 # MinecraftUnity
-Minecraft Clone try2 with Unity
+Minecraft Clone second try with Unity:

+Only for learning purposes of me(David Li).